19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 [13/2010 wef 15/07/2010]

-(10) Where no objection has been filed under subsection (5), the determination under subsection (9) shall be made by the Board on the basis of the facts available to the Board.
+(10) Where no objection has been filed under subsection (5) to a Board or under subsection (5A) to the High Court, the determination under subsection (9) shall be made by the High Court or the Board on the basis of the facts available to the High Court or Board, as the case may be.

-[21/99]
+[13/2010 wef 15/07/2010]

-(11) Where a Board has made an order for the sale of the flats and the land, the proprietor of the land shall be deemed to have transferred his estate and interest in the land to the purchaser without consideration upon the registration by the Registrar of the transfers of all the flats (except the flats deemed to be owned by the proprietor under subsection (14)) in the development and the Registrar shall enter a notification of the vesting of the land in the purchaser on the land-register.
+(11) Where the High Court or a Board, as the case may be, has made an order for the sale of the flats and the land, the proprietor of the land shall be deemed to have transferred his estate and interest in the land to the purchaser without consideration upon the registration by the Registrar of the transfers of all the flats (except the flats deemed to be owned by the proprietor under subsection (14)) in the development and the Registrar shall enter a notification of the vesting of the land in the purchaser on the land-register.

 [13/2010 wef 15/07/2010]